 - Global Trig warranty

-The TN72 is an attractive and practical GPS position source.
+The TN72 is an affordable and practical GPS position source used to turn your Trig transponder into an ADS-B device.
 It meets the FAA’s TSO-C199 certification standard for a Traffic Awareness Beacon System, known as TABS for short.
 Trig’s TN72 supports current and future air to air collision avoidance and situational awareness applications.
 This enhanced visibility can be useful for tracking club aircraft in real time, improving safety in the circuit and reducing the risk of air-to-air collision.

 In countries where ADS-B airspace is mandated, operation in ADS-B airspace by certified aircraft usually requires full compliance with TSO-C145 GPS technology, our TN70.

-It’s worth knowing that in the U.S. to receive a full traffic service from ADS-B ground stations, aircraft must be ADS-B Out equipped.
-The TN72 is well suited to soaring or glider pilots, with a Trig transponder a full traffic service will be triggered (an ADS-B traffic receiver is required).
+In North America the TN72 is well suited to experimental, light-sport, soaring or glider pilots, with a Trig transponder a full traffic service will be triggered (an ADS-B traffic receiver is required).

 Trig are leaders in ADS-B (Automatic Dependant Surveillance Broadcast) technology, we were the first company in the world to meet FAA TSO C-166b the latest standard for ADS-B transponders.
 Every Trig transponder is Mode S, but also ADS-B capable.
 Once installed ADS-B equipment transmits your aircraft’s precise location directly to other ADS-B equipped aircraft, improving your electronic visibility and safety.
 To learn more about ADS-B got to our Knowledge Bank article